Starting A Bonsai From Seed – A Guide For Years 1 To 5

 At the end of the first year, in late winter you can start having some fun.
 But let me just say, it’s probably going to be a short lived fun.

-However, a year old seedling isn’t really going to be big enough to need to have many issues and it might not need all the pruning techniques.
+I would start using my basic pruning techniques to prune your tree.
+However, a year old seedling isn’t really going to be big enough to need much pruning, but its still good to learn the techniques.

-A whole year and all you’ve done is made 1 cut and now you are just left with a short stump.
+You have have been growing your tree a whole year and all you’ve done is made 1 cut and now you are just left with a short stump.
 A twig sticking out of the pot …I told you it’s slow going.

 Years 1 to 2